 My favorite sunscreen for my face is Supergoop Unseen Sunscreen.
 They have some great options for your body too.
 If you are going to be swimming in the ocean, please make sure your sunscreen is reef safe so we can all do our part in protecting our beautiful marine life.

 Depending on where your beach is located, insect repellent may be a must.
 When I’m visiting any beach in the midwest, bug repellent is definitely included in my beach bag essentials.
-From mosquitoes to biting black flies, you never know what you’ll encounter.
+From mosquitoes to biting black flies to no-see-ums, you never know what you’ll encounter.
 Save yourself the discomfort and pack along some repellent.

 There are so many fun and stylish swimsuits out there for both men and women.
 Target is my go-to for cute, yet affordable suits, but I love other brands like Roxy and Volcom, although you’ll end up paying a bit more.
 If you’re willing to try a swimsuit haul on, you can also have good luck with Amazon options at a great price point.
 Do you go for style or practicality with your swimwear?